 - We will show you how to manage your dog’s fear and anxiety on a daily basis so it doesn’t escalate

-We suggest that you bring your dog for a private consultation so that we can develop a customized training plan that will best support their needs.
+We suggest that you book our two-part private consult program so that we can develop a customized training plan that will best support your dog’s needs.

 What a great program!
 We love Laura and it’s so satisfying to see improvements every week!
 Minnie did not have a lot of confidence starting out but it is incredible to see how far she has come already!”